alexandershov/goslow/README.md

 ## Not-so-quick start
 > No worries, we'll get to that later.

 Remember that bit?
-Well, it's later time!
+It's later time!

 Back to the Facebook graph API example.
 You're using the endpoint *graph.facebook.com/me* and you want to: